Dallas Stars: 1994–1998: Arrival of Tom Hicks and building for a championship

 The 1994–95 season was shortened by an owners' lockout.
 The Stars traded captain Mark Tinordi along with Rick Mrozik to the Washington Capitals before the season began for Kevin Hatcher.
 Longtime North Stars hold-over Neal Broten was named his replacement, although he was traded too after only 17 games to the New Jersey Devils.
 Broten was replaced by Kevin's younger brother Derian Hatcher as team captain, a role he would serve in for the next decade.
 The Stars played only 48 games that season posting a record of 17–23–8.
 Despite the shortened season and the losing record, the Stars again made the playoffs, losing in five games to the Red Wings in the first round.
 Green, who had run into financial problems stemming from his business ventures outside of ice hockey, was forced to sell the team to businessman Tom Hicks in December 1995.

 The Stars made several moves to revamp the roster in the 1996 off-season, notably making a trade to acquire Sergei Zubov.
 He remained on the team until he left the league in 2009.

 The 1995–96 season would be the first season under new owner Tom Hicks.
 In the off-season, the Stars traded for former Montreal Canadiens' captain and three-time Frank J. Selke Trophy winner Guy Carbonneau, who was then with the St. Louis Blues.
 With the Stars struggling to begin the season, general manager and head coach Bob Gainey traded for center Joe Nieuwendyk from the Calgary Flames in exchange for Corey Millen and Jarome Iginla, then a Stars prospect.
 The Stars recorded only 11 wins in the first half of the season, and Bob Gainey relinquished his coaching duties in January to be the full-time general manager of the team.
 The Stars soon hired Michigan K-Wings head coach Ken Hitchcock to replace him; it would be his first NHL head coaching position.
-The Stars then traded for Benoit Hogue from the Toronto Maple Leafs late in the season, but ultimately finished in sixth place in the Central Division, missing the playoffs for the first time since moving to Texas.
+The Stars then traded for Benoît Hogue from the Toronto Maple Leafs late in the season, but ultimately finished in sixth place in the Central Division, missing the playoffs for the first time since moving to Texas.